Artsy-Artnet Merger Sees Key Staffers Cut Loose. Was the Writing on the Wall?

 Wolff bought a majority stake in Artnet in May last year, relinquishing the Neuendorf family’s 27-year control of the company, with Hans Neuendorf, 88, quitting as CEO at the start of 2026.
 This shakeup will now be seen as an omen for the Artnet employees brandishing their P45s.

 None of those laid off were willing to comment on the record, so it’s hard to know for sure if the redundancies were expected.
-However, the fact Rea quit before they came suggests cuts may have been inevitable.
+But the fact Rea quit before they came suggests cuts may have been inevitable.
 In the months leading up to the merger, a couple of reliable sources told me that Artnet was struggling financially, no surprise for a media organisation these days, but the extent of the journalist culling came as a shock.
 Lest we forget, The Washington Post said goodbye to a third of its staff earlier this year.

 As for Artsy, it is a discovery-led art marketplace, earning mainly from gallery subscriptions and sales commissions with editorial used lightly to drive engagement.
 Unlike Artnet, it does not centre on paid data or a major news arm, focusing instead on facilitating transactions rather than monetising market information and authority.